Getting started with single databases in Azure SQL Database

 You can use PowerShell or the Azure CLI to create, configure, and scale your database.

-- Create and configure a single database using Azure CLI
+- Create and configure a single database using PowerShell or Azure CLI

-- Update your single database and scale resources using Azure CLI
+- Update your single database and scale resources using PowerShell or Azure CLI

 Migrating to a single database with minimal downtime